 - Creates patient-focused, individualized care instructions

-- Gives nurses autonomy to make decisions for their patients' well-being
+- It gives nurses autonomy to make decisions for their patient's well-being